 Our intent is to produce pupils who are religiously literate and able to hold balanced and informed conversations about religion and belief.
-Pupils will know and develop an understanding of a range of religions and worldviews so that they can describe, explain and analyse beliefs and practices, recognising the diversity that exists in the changing religious landscape of the UK and the wider world which they may not always see explicitly around them in West Lindsey.
+Pupils will know and develop an understanding of a range of religions and worldviews so that they can describe, explain and analyse the ways that people believe, live out and think about their beliefs, recognising the diversity that exists in the changing religious landscape of the UK and the wider world which they may not always see explicitly around them in West Lindsey.
+Children will be taught a range of skills that draw on this knowledge they have learned and retained.
 This will enable our pupils to develop in empathy so they can be tolerant and respectful members of society.
 Pupils will be given opportunity for personal reflection and spiritual development within a context that acknowledges the increase in numbers of people with non-religious beliefs and identities.
-This is done in line with the Locally Agreed Syllabus for Religious Education.
+This is done in line with the Lincolnshire Locally Agreed Syllabus for Religious Education.